sghpjuikit/player/app/speech-recognition-whisper/README.md

 Since we have potentially multiple AIs running at once (stt, llm, tts, vad, etc.), the requirements on hw (particularly gpu) scale up fast.
 Experiment and see what works for you.
 It may be better to run LLM purely on CPU to free GPU for text-to-speech and speech-to-text.

+##### Memory bottlenecks
+RAM and VRAM size limit the size of the models that can be used.
+Using lower quants (Q8, Q4 and so on) helps, but output quality degrades.
+Q8 model is twice smaller and twice faster than Q16 (normal size).
+Q4 quality drop is already noticeable.

+Memory bandwidth is a limiting factor for inference (AI speed).
+Tts may be sensitive to GPU bandwidth being overwhelmed.
+Consider using multiple GPUs.

+Llm model will also use a lot of memory for context buffer.
+So set context size to your needs.
+[See](#context-size).

+##### Multiple GPUs
+Multiple GPUs is easiest way to scale VRAM as well as memory bandwidth.
+Consider running Stt, Llm, TTs components on different GPUs (through settings).
+Llm models can be oftentimes transparently loaded across multiple GPUs as well (without NvLink).
+So, running `RTX4070 + RTX3090` or other such GPU combo is recommended and easy to use way to run this assistant.

 #### Idle
 To reduce GPU/CPU load, simply do not use any functionality.